emard/filament-sensor/README.md

 or AH3377 with unipolar triggering in range of +115/+90 Gauss.

-When filament moves thru the sensor, it can either slide over the magnet or rotate the magnet in the channel.
+When filament moves thru the guide, it can either slide over the magnet or rotate the magnet in the channel.
 In either case, friction is very small.